OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | optimization                              | false     | Boolean &#124; min &#124; max             | min           | Configure optimization.                                                                           |

-### Resolving Mode
+### Resolving Modes

-There are several predefined resolving modes which provide different useful default and pruning combination of elements that can be directly used.
+There are several predefined resolving modes which provide different useful combinations of default conditions and the pruning of elements that can be directly used.

 | Element  | Strict | Consistent-Strict | Consistent-Loose | Default | Default-Loose | Loose     |
 |----------|--------|-------------------|------------------|---------|---------------|-----------|